abdullaayyad96/CarND-Vehicle-Detection/writeup_template.md

 * Run the aforementioned pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

+The code for this project is distributed among several files:
+- trainingModel.py: Training and saving a classifier for vehicle detection
+- sampleTest.py: Test the trained model across different images
+- mainCode.py: The pipeline where the trained model is applied on several images and video to detect vehicles
+- cars.py: Defining a class that processes the results of the model and keeps track of vehicles across frames
+- findLines.py: The pipeline for lane detection
+- laneLine.py: Defining a class to keep track of lane lines across multiple frames

 [//]: # (Image References)
 [image1]: ./examples/car_not_car.png
 [image2]: ./examples/HOG_example.jpg